Life Insurance Berger’s Disease.

-- Over the past 12 months have you seen any changes in your overall health condition?
+- Over the past 12 months have any of your medications changed in any way?

 - How is your condition progressing?
 What type of outlook has your doctor given you?

-- Have you ever been hospitalized for any reason in the last 2 years?
+- Have you ever been hospitalized for any reason in the last two years?

 - Are you currently working now?